Our new home

 LSTC will distribute information through the seminary’s standing communications channels, including this webpage and LSTC’s Epistle magazine, E.Pistle newsletter, social channels, and other regular programming, such as events, when appropriate.

-Why is LSTC selling the Ruth & Paul Manz Organ?
+Why did LSTC sell the Ruth & Paul Manz Organ?

 While we would love to take our beautiful organ with us, its size is too large and will not fit in our new space.
 Through our agreement with the University of Chicago, the organ must be moved by June 30, 2023.
 The organ will remain in the chapel until the end of classes May 12, 2023.
 Additionally, the Ruth & Paul Manz Organ Recital Series will continue through this academic year.